This curry vegetable quinoa pilaf is an easy and delicious side dish. This vegetarian dish only takes 15 minutes to make.

 - ½ teaspoon salt

-- Add your carrots and cauliflower to a microwavable safe dish and cook for 4 minutes.
+- Place the carrots and cauliflower to a microwavable safe dish and cook for 4 minutes.

-- Add the curry powder, nutritional yeast, salt, raisins and garlic.
-Mix well.
+- Sprinkle the curry powder, nutritional yeast, salt, raisins and garlic over the vegetables and mix well.

-- Add in the cooked quinoa and last Tablespoon of butter and cook for a few minutes so the flavors meld.
+- Add in the cooked quinoa and lastly 1 tablespoon of butter and cook for a few minutes so the flavors meld.

 - Top with nuts and serve.